The Can We Still Fall in Love This Summer Edit

 I remember the moments when I took these.
 I knew I was gearing up to leave the city but still hunted, 2 - 3 hours every day, for street ephemera.

-A lot of my London shots, when I squint, and try to pretend I’m someone else looking in, look dark and miserable, like they’re shunning London.
-Picture of scribbles and waste and mess.
+A lot of my London shots, when I squint and try to pretend I’m someone else looking at my own photos, might look dark and miserable or like they’re shunning London.
+There are lots of pictures of scribbles and waste and mess.
 That’s not what I’m trying to do.
-I’m looking for little stories.
-A record of how strange and curious the human animal is.
+I’m looking for little stories and a record of how strange and curious the human animal is.